skip to content

 child care Two words, no hyphen.
 In all cases except when referring to official titles that state otherwise, such as Care About Childcare, which uses the single word iteration as a proper noun.

-cities: Ogden and Salt Lake City are the only two Utah cities that stand alone without the name of the state.
-Consult the Associated Press Stylebook datelines entry for all other cities.
+cities: Ogden and Salt Lake City are the only Utah cities that may stand alone without the state name outside of datelines.
 Example: Ogden, Salt Lake City; Layton, Utah; St. George, Utah; Provo, Utah.

 class work, coursework